-Payment D ue by Period
+Payment Due by Period

 Less Than 1 - 3 3 - 5 More Than

 Total 1 Year Years Years 5 Years

-· (\$ i n thousands)
+(\$ i in thousands)

-\$212,111 \$ - \$ \$- \$ 212,111
+Long-Term Debt Obligations \$212,111 \$ \$- \$- \$212,111

-Total 1 Year (\$ i Less Than 1 - 3 Total 1 Year Years (\$ in thousands) Total 1 Year Years Years (\$ in thousands)

 Off-balance sheet arrangements

 The Company's off-balance sheet arrangements consisted of \$4.9 million and \$2.0 million of unfunded commitments to provide debt financing to its portfolio companies or to fund limited partnership interests as of February 28, 2018 and February 28, 2017, respectively.
 Such commitments are generally up to the Company's discretion to approve, or the satisfaction of certain financial and nonfinancial covenants and involve, to varying degrees, elements of credit risk in excess of the amount recognized in the Company's consolidated statements of assets and liabilities and are not reflected in the Company's consolidated statements of assets and liabilities.